Thank you for convening a session at the EGU General Assembly 2022. Here we provide information to help you in all stages of the convening process.

 Please consider a publication of your session's proceedings in the EGU's open-access journal Advances in Geosciences or as special issue in one of the EGU's thematic open-access journals.
 You can indicate your interest during session proposal or later in SOII – session tagging.
 The editorial support team of Copernicus Publications will be informed and will contact you for further processing.

-The programme committee will schedule your session and you will be informed by email when your time is assigned.
+The programme committee will schedule your session and you will be informed by email of the time and room assigned to your session.
 EGU strongly encourages conveners to organize their sessions considering and promoting under-represented demographics, in particular including: (i) multiple countries and institutes, (ii) different career stages, with particular attention to the participation of early career scientists, (iii) different genders and all other forms of diversity, and (iv) diverse scientific approaches.
 In SOIII you will be asked to do the following:

-- Define at least two chairpersons for every oral, poster, or virtual PICO time block.
+- Define at least two chairpersons for every time block.

 Your selections will generate a draft session programme with a subdivision of the different times for the presentations.
 Missing information from SOIII will be filled in by the programme committee.
 All authors will receive their letter of schedule by email, mentioning the actual time and location of their presentation.